 There is a direct minivan service which you can take from Pakse to Phnom Penh in Cambodia.
 The journey takes 11 hours, which is a lot quicker and easier than taking a series of public bus services to complete the same journey.

-There is a single daily service from Pakse to Phnom Penh which you can book online.
+There is a single daily service from Pakse to Phnom Penh available to book online.

-Asia Van Transfer uses a 12 seat minivan on this route.
+- Both operators use a minivan on this route.

-Use the Search Box to buy your minivan tickets from Pakse to Phnom Penh.
+Use the Search Box below to buy your tickets from Pakse to Phnom Penh.

 Phnom Penh Royal Palace